Follow us

 • Is the software owned solely by the company?
 Who else has a stake?
 Who were the developers?

-• How is intellectual property and trade secrets being protected?
+• How are intellectual property and trade secrets being protected?

 • Any ongoing legal issues?